lemrey/sdk-nrf/applications/thread_border_router/README.rst

 In addition to the PDK, the application needs the following hardware modules:

-* An nRF54-Style-DK IO adapter board (PCA64161) as a SHIM (Shove Hardware in the Middle), connecting the `PHYTEC link board ETH`_ extension board or Wi-Fi `nRF7002 EB`_ to the nRF54H20 PDK.
+* An nRF54-Style-DK IO adapter board (PCA64161) as a SHIM (Shove Hardware in the Middle), connecting the Wi-Fi `nRF7002 EB`_ or the `PHYTEC link board ETH`_ extension board to the nRF54H20 PDK.
 * Depends on the selected backbone network connection type:

    .. tabs::